JacquelineTuyisenge/alu-headphones/README.md

 # alu-headphones
-This is a repo of creating a design from scratch. it covers responsive design, accessibility and Sass
+This is a repository that contains a design from scratch. without any library or framework.
+## what it covers
+It covers responsive design, accessibility, and Sass courses we studied